-Longer Form Text for email newsletter/website
+Longer Form Text

+for email newsletter/website

-Green Lands Blue Waters (GLBW) is a network of organizations working together to advance the adoption of Continuous Living Cover (CLC) cropping strategies and the perennialization of the agricultural landscape to support environmental and socio-economic benefits including improved biodiversity, soil health, climate change resilience, quality of life, and equitable access/support for all farmers.
+Green Lands Blue Waters (GLBW) is a network of organizations working together to advance the adoption of Continuous Living Cover (CLC) cropping strategies and the perennialization of the agricultural landscape to support environmental and socio-economic benefits including improved biodiversity, soil health, climate change resilience, quality of life, and equitable access/ support for all farmers.
 Ecotone Analytics conducted an Impact Analysis for GLBW to accurately account for the social value generated from one CLC cropping strategy, Perennial Forage and Grazing, and to communicate that value with target stakeholders.

 When conducting the impact analysis Ecotone Analytics identified a projected Social Return on Investment (SROI), which is a metric adapted from the traditional financial Return on Investment (ROI) and is used to measure social, environmental and economic returns of an investment to create a more holistic picture of the value that is being generated.
-The projected SROI Ecotone identified is \$3.46 with the benefits being seen by farms, taxpayers, community members, and global society.
-The social and environmental value is generated through various monetized outcomes, including: avoided soil erosion from water, economic benefits (adding partial enterprise budget net income gains on top of the estimated costs), reduced GHG emissions, reduced nutrient runoff/leached in surface and groundwater, reduced wind erosion and increased biodiversity and wildlife habitat.
-The Average Annualized Cost per Acre per Year of PFG system is estimated at \$145 (assuming a 20 acre pasture, annualizing upfront investment costs over the expected lifespan of the fencing and water system), and it creates an estimated return of \$500 per acre per year (not including land costs or opportunity costs to the farmer).
+The projected SROI Ecotone identified is \$3.38 with the benefits being seen by farms, taxpayers, community members, and global society.
+The social, environmental, and economic value is generated value is generated through various monetized outcomes, including: avoided soil erosion from water, avoided soil erosion from water, economic benefits (adding partial enterprise budget net income gains on top of the estimated costs), reduced GHG emissions, reduced nutrient runoff/leached in surface and groundwater, reduced wind erosion and increased biodiversity and wildlife habitat.

+The average annualized cost per acre per year of PFG system is estimated at \$148 (assuming a 20 acre pasture, annualizing upfront investment costs over the expected lifespan of the fencing and water system), and it creates an estimated return of \$500 per acre per year (not including land costs or opportunity costs to the farmer).
 While Ecotone's analysis focused on one CLC cropping strategy, it can serve as a case study to demonstrate the value and potential of CLC.

 The Impact Overview identifies Continuous Living Cover's Five Dimensions of Impact, which identifies the who, what, how much, contribution and impact risk mitigation for Continuous Living Cover.
 Also included is a logic model showing the inputs, activities, outputs and outcomes (short, medium and long) of CLC and some key indicators that signal agricultural transformation.

-21 ecotone-partners.com info@ecotone-partners.com
+ecotone-partners.com info@ecotone-partners.com